Bone Broth Hot Cocoa

 • I use Dutch cocoa powder which is sweeter than natural cocoa powder.
 If you only have natural cocoa powder and would like to use that, then you may just want to add a bit more maple syrup to your liking.

-• If you want to add even more protein, try adding 1 tablespoon of organic grassfed collagen for an added protein boost!
+• If you want to add even more protein, try adding a scoop of collagen for an added protein boost, I like NuNaturals Organic Collagen.

 • Top this with my Homemade Organic Vegan Whipped Cream for a dairy free hot chocolate.
 Or top this with Homemade Organic Whipped Cream too!